maxgallo/talk-devops-for-frontend/slides.md

 ---

-# Our Journey
+# Agenda

 - Beyond Desktop Browsers
-- To DevOps or not To DevOps
+- The Journey to DevOps
 - DevOps for Frontend

 ---